tnc-ca-geo/animl-lambda/README.md

 the only metadata extractor that maintains manufacturer-specific decoders to decode MakerNotes for a wide variety of cameras.

-The exiftool executable is available in an s3 bucket (s3://animl-dependencies), and downloaded to temporary memory in the lambda each time it's run.
-This saves space in the lambda package but might not be the cleanest approach.

 We are able to
 [run Perl executibles](https://metacpan.org/pod/AWS::Lambda#Use-Prebuild-Public-Lambda-Layer)
 by adding a Perl runtime layer to our lambda function with the following ARN: